awsdocs/aws-doc-sdk-examples/README.rst

 * **python** for the latest version of the AWS SDK for Python (Boto3)
 * **ruby** for the latest version of the AWS SDK for Ruby (version 3)

+We also have code examples for two SDKs currently in alpha, **DO NOT USE THIS EXAMPLE CODE IN PRODUCTION**:

+* **.kotlin_alpha** for the alpha version of the AWS SDK for Kotlin.
+* **.rust_alpha** for the alpha version of the AWS SDK for Rust.

-Code examples for older AWS SDK versions will be archived in this repository but no longer maintained.
+Code examples for older AWS SDK versions are archived in this repository but no longer maintained.
 These include:

 * **dotnet** for versions of the AWS SDK for .NET prior to version 3.5
 * **go** for AWS SDK for Go version 1